Grady-Saccullo/.dotfiles/README.md

 attempting to use with it.
 We will put this under `/machines/nixos-vm-fusion.nix`.
 Inside `/modules/<module-name>` we will create another file and call it `machine-nixos-vm-fusion.nix`.
-You can see the parity here in naming schema, but this now allows us to extend the existing machine config for a system `config-type`.
+You can see the parity here in naming schema, but this now allows us to extend the existing machine config for a system `module-name`.

 ### `/modules/shared`
 Contains shared programs, packages etc for various modules.